Frequently asked questions

 Yes, there is one baby changing room near the main entrance.

 A general certificate for volunteers will be available for download after the events.
 Those who send a request to their section leader will be able to receive an individual certificate after the event.
 The certificate will describe the event, as well as the section's and your work tasks.
-Many volunteers write up their experience on their CV to show their commitment to society, and the feedback is that many people think that being a volunteer adds new and valuable skills.
+Many volunteers write the experience on their CV to show their social commitment, and the feedback is that several people think that being a volunteer adds new and valuable competence.

 Do I get food as a volunteer?

-Yes, all volunteers receive meals in our volunteer cafés.
-Delicious and healthy food is served there, and the waffle press is naturally in operation during the day.
-Fruit and other light food will also be available.
+Yes, all volunteers get food and drinks in our volunteer cafes.
+We'll be serving delicious and healthy food, and the waffle irons will naturally be fired up during the day.
+Fruit and other light snacks will also be available.

-Unfortunately, we do not have our own accommodation offers for volunteers.
+Unfortunately, we don't have any dedicated accommodation for volunteers.

 Is there a place where I can go inside to get warm?